dotnet/upgrade-assistant/docs/extensibility.md

     public class TestService
     {
         public TestService(
-          // Get options for each extension with a scope file provider IOptions<ICollection<SomeOptions>> options)
+          // Get options for each extension with a scoped file provider IOptions<ICollection<SomeOptions>> options)
         {
         }